Windmill Theatre Co: Productions and growth

 Windmill performs a season in Adelaide each year, with shows also touring through regional South Australia and elsewhere in Australia.
 Windmill have also toured internationally, performing in many countries, including in the US (including Off-Broadway), New Zealand, United Kingdom, Singapore and South Korea.
 It has grown substantially in recent years: in 2014, the company toured to four cities, presenting a total of 144 live performances; in 2018, the number of live performances had increased to 234, and the number of cities and towns visited increased eightfold, to 34.

 The company was behind the multi-award-winning film Girl Asleep, including the 2016 CinefestOz best film, adapted from its stage production.
+The following year a new arm of the company, Windmill Pictures, was launched in order to develop further screen projects.

-Governance and funding
+Description and governance

+Windmill Theatre Company is based at Adelaide College of the Arts on Light Square, Adelaide, South Australia.
+Its screen production arm, Windmill Pictures, develops films made from the live theatre repertoire.

+Key people

+As of July 2025, Clare Watson is artistic director of the Windmill Theatre Company, while Rosemary Myers is artistic director of Windmill Pictures.
+Kaye Weeks is executive producer of both arms.